Treaty of Devol

-At the beginning of the First Crusade, Crusader armies assembled at Constantinople and promised to return to the Byzantine Empire any land they might conquer.
-However, Bohemond, the son of Alexios' former enemy Robert Guiscard, claimed the Principality of Antioch for himself.
-Alexios did not recognize the legitimacy of the Principality, and Bohemond went to Europe looking for reinforcements.
-He launched into open warfare against Alexios, laying siege to Dyrrhachium, but he was soon forced to surrender and negotiate with Alexios at the imperial camp at Diabolis (Devol), where the Treaty was signed.
+At the beginning of the First Crusade, crusader armies assembled at Constantinople and promised to return any land they might conquer to the Byzantine Empire.
+However, Bohemond, the son of Alexios' former enemy Robert Guiscard, claimed Antioch for himself.
+Alexios did not recognize the legitimacy of the principality, and Bohemond went to Europe looking for reinforcements.
+He initiated open warfare against Alexios, laying siege to Dyrrhachium, but was soon forced to surrender and negotiate with Alexios at the imperial camp at Deabolis, where the Treaty was signed.

-Under the terms of the Treaty, Bohemond agreed to become a vassal of the Emperor and to defend the Empire whenever needed.
-He also accepted the appointment of a Greek Patriarch.
-In return, he was given the titles of sebastos and doux (duke) of Antioch, and he was guaranteed the right to pass on to his heirs the County of Edessa.
-Following this, Bohemond retreated to Apulia and died there.
-His nephew, Tancred, who was regent in Antioch, refused to accept the terms of the Treaty.
+Under the terms of the Treaty, Bohemond agreed to become a vassal of the emperor and to defend the Empire whenever needed.
+He also accepted the appointment of a Greek patriarch.
+In return, he was given the titles of sebastos (noble) and doux (duke) of Antioch, and he was guaranteed the right to bequeath the County of Edessa to his heirs.
+After this treaty was signed, Bohemond retreated to Apulia and died there.
+His nephew, Tancred, who was his regent in Antioch, refused to accept the terms of the treaty.
 Antioch came temporarily under Byzantine sway in 1137, but it was not until 1158 that it truly became a Byzantine vassal.

-The Treaty of Devol is viewed as a typical example of the Byzantine tendency to settle disputes through diplomacy rather than warfare, and was both a result of and a cause for the distrust between the Byzantines and their Western European neighbors.
+The Treaty of Deabolis is viewed as a typical example of the Byzantine tendency to settle disputes through diplomacy rather than warfare, and was both a result of and a cause for the distrust between the Byzantines and their Western European neighbors.